Sultan Mehmed The Conqueror

 Because the princedom had the power to regulate eastern trade, Christian Europe had a hostile manner against it.
 The main concern of European states was not to save Byzantine Empire from the inevitable collapse but to preserve their trade colonies and their financial dealings with the east.

-He took the throne when he was only 20 years old in 1451 and he had only one goal: break the power of Italian city states and rule the Eastern Mediterranean trade.
+He took the throne when he was only 20 years old in 1451 and he had only one goal: break the power of Italian city states (Venetians and Genoese) and rule the Eastern Mediterranean trade.
 He dedicated his life to fulfill this strategic goal.

 The fact that Ottoman Empire survived until the 20th Century owes a great deal to Sultan Mehmed’s dedication.
 It can be said that foundation of Ottoman Empire was solid due to the genius of Mehmed.

-Sultan Mehmed II & Fall Of Constantinople 1453
+Sultan Mehmed II and the Fall Of Constantinople 1453

 Although conquest of Constantinople (Istanbul) was the first step in his plans, it had a geopolitical and symbolical importance.
-Sultan Mehmed the Conqueror built Rumelian Castle (Rumeli Hisarı) in 1452 in order to stop the passage of foreign ships from Black Sea.
+Sultan Mehmed the Conqueror built Rumeli Fortress in 1452 in order to stop the passage of foreign ships from Black Sea.

 Foreign Ships had a chance to use Bosphorus long after in 1840 when London Treaty was signed when Ottoman Empire found itself in a difficult situation due to the rebellion of Mehmet Ali Pasha of Egypt.